vokac/iam-website/content/en/docs/Reference/api/scim-api/_index.md

 ## GET `/scim/Groups/{id}`

-Retrieves all the information about the group identified by `id` and returns results in application/json.
+Retrieves information about the group identified by `id` and returns results in application/json.

 Requires `ROLE_ADMIN` or scope `scim:read`.